Basic Medicare Facts for Americans Abroad

 If you are living abroad, you will not automatically receive Part B, for which there are monthly premiums.
 It does not cover expenses while abroad; however American medical insurances may require that you sign up for it.
 TRICARE, the medical care program for military (active and retirees) and their families, which does provide coverage abroad, also requires signing up for Part B.

-BEWARE: There is a penalty attached to late sign-up for Medicare Part B: for each 12-month period you are eligible for Part B but do not sign up, your premiums for life are increased by 10%.
+IMPORTANT: There is a penalty attached to late sign-up for Medicare Part B: for each 12-month period you are eligible for Part B but do not sign up, your premiums for life are increased by 10%.
 So, for instance, you sign up 5 years after becoming eligible, your premium will be 50% higher than someone who had signed up when initially qualified.

 People who anticipate returning to the US in their later years – as well as those who regularly spend time in the US -- may find it financially advantageous to pay premiums for Part B while still living abroad.